writethedocs/www/docs/conf/portland/2023/sponsors/prospectus.rst

 * **MONDAY**: The conference venue is open all day, so we recommend arriving early to get the most interaction with attendees.
 The unconference is open all day, but generally attended more heavily in the afternoon.

-* **TUESDAY**: The Sponsor Expo (job fair & product demos) will be on Tuesday morning in the sponsor area.
+* **TUESDAY**: The Sponsor Expo will be on Tuesday morning in the sponsor area.
 We recommend arriving around 8:30am to set up your table if you're attending.
 The unconference will continue on Tuesday as well, and is well attended.

 See the :doc:`full schedule </conf/{{ shortcode }}/{{ year }}/schedule>` for exact timing details.